 His father, Felipe Almonte, was charged with falsifying documents, though the Little Leaguer was cleared of any wrongdoing.
 ESPN also published an article effectively calling Rolando Paulino and Felipe Almonte all that is wrong with Little League parents.

-Danny Almonte Now
+Danny Almonte is a Coach Now

 Following the scandal at the LLWS, Almonte spent time between Miami and New York, finishing high school at James Monroe High in the Bronx.
 Almonte entered the 2006 MLB Draft out of high school but went undrafted.
 He then committed to junior college in New Mexico but decided to turn professional, signing with the Southern Illinois Miners in the Independent Frontier League.